RSS

 2022: Launch of the first of 13 turbines

-On February 20, 2022, Ethiopian Prime Minister Abiy Ahmed took part in the ceremony of launching the first of 13 turbines of the Hidase hydroelectric power station (Renaissance) on the Blue Nile in units.
+On February 20, 2022, Ethiopian Prime Minister Abiy Ahmed took part in a ceremony to launch the first of 13 turbines of the Hidase hydroelectric power station (Renaissance) on the Blue Nile in units.
 Benishangul-Gumuz, 30 km from the Sudanese border.
 The capacity of the cascade of dams built since 2011 will be 5250 MW, and the total cost of the project is estimated at $4.2 billion.

 Hidase became the largest African hydropower project and a key element of Ethiopia's industrialization strategy, but its construction was negatively perceived by the countries downstream of the Nile - Egypt and Sudan - due to the perceived reduction in water flow in the Nile.